louiz/biboumi/doc/biboumi.1.rst

       the database.
     * Max history length: The maximum number of lines in the history that the server is allowed to send when joining a channel.
+    * Persistent: Overrides the value specified in each individual channel, all channels are persistent, whether or not their specific value is true or false.
+See below for more details on what a persistent channel is.

 On a server JID (e.g on the JID chat.freenode.org@biboumi.example.com)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~